AdobeDocs/experience-manager-64.en/help/forms/using/admin-help/setting-pdfg-network-printer-windows.md

 1. Configure email settings.
 (See [Configure email settings for PDFG Network Printer](setting-pdfg-network-printer-windows.md#configure-email-settings-for-pdfg-network-printer).)
 1. In administration console, configure the PDFG Network Printer settings.
 (See [Configure the PDFG Network Printer settings](setting-pdfg-network-printer-windows.md#configure-the-pdfg-network-printer-settings).)
-1. Ensure that your users are configured with a valid email address in the AEM forms database and assign the PDFGUserPermission to each user.
-(See [Setting up and organizing users](/forms/using/admin-help/.md#setting-up-and-organizing-users).)
+1. Ensure that your users are configured with a valid email address in the AEM forms database and assign the PDFGUserPermission to each user. <!-- Fix broken link See Setting up and organizing users -->
 1. Ensure that 32-bit JRE6 is installed on your users’ computers.
 1. Install the printer on your users’ computers.
 (See [Install PDFG Network Printer on a user’s computer](setting-pdfg-network-printer-windows.md#install-pdfg-network-printer-on-a-user-s-computer).)